Vulcalien/LuaG-Console-doc/Lua-Script.md

 ### settransparent(**color**)
 1. `color` ~ int - the color that will be ignored

-Sets the color to be ignored when drawing a sprite.<br>
+Sets the color to be ignored when drawing a sprite.
 It is useful if you use a background color for sprites.

 returns: `nil`